 Some things to keep in mind when planning your ‘Q’ing.

-What how big is the venue?
-The bigger the venue, the more people will for sure get in on the Q. Ranked from biggest to smallest, our theaters are: Jesse Auditorium, The Missouri Theatre, The Vimeo Theater at The Blue Note, The Picturehouse, The Globe, The Forrest Theater, Big Ragtag, Odd Fellows Lodge and the Willy Wilson Theater at Ragtag.
+How big is the venue?
+The bigger the venue, the more people will for sure get in on the Q. Ranked from biggest to smallest, our theaters are: The Missouri Theatre, Cornell, The Vimeo Theater at The Blue Note, The Picturehouse, Geology, Rhynsburger, The Globe, The Forrest Theater, Big Ragtag, Odd Fellows Lodge and the Willy Wilson Theater at Ragtag.

 What time of day is it?
 People tend to have a tendency to sleep in and skip that first screening in the morning.
 Late at night, they might decide that they’ve already had enough for one day.
 This frees up more seats for the Q. But if you want to go to a screening at 7 pm, you’ll probably have to line up at the Q a little earlier.